-There are many ways into construction, whether you've just left school or are a care work as a construction apprentice while you study, move further into your chosen field with a degree, of take any of these other routes into the industry.
+There are many ways into construction, whether you've just left school or are a career changer.
+You might work as a construction apprentice while you study, move further into your chosen field with a degree, or take any of these other routes into the industry.